jsoliveir/cpu-process-tuner/ReadMe.md

 For the problematic scenario above, you could use this tool to create a `Rule` for that  given process.

 You would set the CPU affinity to [CPU1] and priority to [Idle].
-That mean that 100% of CPU power for that process will be only a small partial percentage of your total CPU capacity.
+That means that 100% of CPU power for that process will be only a small portion of your total CPU capacity.

 The process will become slower but the other applications including the operating system will recover the responsiveness. :)